 Approaches Targeted to Local Participation

-All of the approaches cited above are intended to facilitate local participation.
-This will develop local leaders who are enabled to more fully participate in other management strategies.
+All of the approaches cited above are intended to facilitate local participation and develop local leaders who can participate more fully in implementing the management strategies.
 To facilitate greater local participation from under-served and under-represented communities, the Local Leadership Workgroup will work closely with the Diversity Action Team to identify non-traditional partners and conduits for achieving the outcome.
 Additional actions, tools, or technical support needed to empower local governments to participate in achieving the outcome will be identified in the workplan.

 Monitoring Progress